cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 Specifically, SMT queries introduce constraints using the `assert` command.
 Shuffling the order in which the constraints are declared guarantees syntactic isomorphism.
-Further, the order within a local context is irrelevant to the query’s semantics.
+Further, the order in which the constraint is introduced does not change the query’s semantics.

 * **Symbol Renaming**.
 It is common to rename source-level methods, types, or variables, which roughly corresponds to